3 resign from Auschwitz council after politician appointed - WTMJ

 Associated Press

-WARSAW, Poland (AP) — Three members of an advisory council for the Auschwitz-Birkenau museum in Poland have resigned after the government appointed a former Polish Prime Minister Beata Szydlo, a top member of the country’s right-wing ruling party, to serve on the council.

 Culture Minister Piotr Glinski recently appointed Szydlo to a four-year term on the Auschwitz-Birkenau State Museum Council, a nine-member body made up of Poles who meet once a year to advise the museum’s director.
-It is separate from the International Auschwitz Council, which is made up of Holocaust survivors and international experts.
+It is separate from the International Auschwitz Council, which includes Holocaust survivors and international experts.

 “It’s hard to say what would happen, but it would change the nature of the body very considerably,” Krajewski said.
 “I don’t want to be on the same council with a major politician of the ruling party today.”

-Poles are extremely proud of the nation’s role in resisting the German occupation during nearly six years of World War II, both at home and abroad.
-The government has sought to focus on that aspect of Polish behavior during the war, including the Poles who saved Jews, while seeking to discourage examinations of the role some Poles had in helping occupying German forces in their roundup and mass killing of Jews.
+Poles are proud of the nation’s role in resisting the German occupation during nearly six years of World War II.
+The government has sought to focus on that aspect of Polish behavior during the war, including the Poles who saved Jews, while seeking to discourage examinations of the role some Poles had in helping occupying German forces in their mass killing of Jews.

 The strategy has led to accusations of historical whitewashing and created international controversies in recent years.